Submission of private treatment records and private medical opinions:

 In addition to any actual private treatment records you may have, you also may have your private physician fill out and sign the appropriate Disability Benefits Questionnaire (DBQ);

 Please keep in mind that by submitting a DBQ for your claimed disability, this may not result in VA using it to actaully evaluate your condition.
-More than likely than not VA will still schedule you the appropriate C&P anyways to verify these findings through one of their own physicians.
+More than likely than not VA will still schedule you for the appropriate C&P anyways to verify these findings through one of their own physicians.

 Submitting of evidence to VA: